Bumblebee cosmology: Tests using distance- and time-redshift probes: Data and Analysis

 \subsection{Information Criteria}

 In this subsection, we compare the bumblebee model (curved or flat) with the standard $\Lambda$CDM model using the Akaike Information Criterion (AIC) and the Bayesian Information Criterion (BIC).
 They are statistical tools used for model selection, balancing model fit and complexity.
-Introduced by \citet{1100705}, AIC is defined as:
+Introduced by \citep{1100705}, AIC is defined as:

 where $k$ is the number of free parameters in the model, $N_{\text{tot}}$ denote the total sample size of the data, and $\mathcal{L}_{\text{max}}$ represents the maximum likelihood value of the model given the data.
-Developed by \citet{Schwarz1978EstimatingTD}, BIC also evaluates model quality but incorporates a stronger penalty for model complexity.
+Developed by \citep{Schwarz1978EstimatingTD}, BIC also evaluates model quality but incorporates a stronger penalty for model complexity.
 It is calculated as:

 AIC and BIC both assess model fit while penalizing complexity, differing mainly in penalty strength.
 AIC applies a constant penalty per parameter, whereas BIC's penalty grows with sample size.
-Consequently, AIC tends to favor more complex models, especially with larger dataset, while BIC prefers simpler models as sample size increases.
 From the perspective of identifying the true model, BIC appears advantageous \citep{10.1093/biomet/92.4.937}.
-Both information criteria have their merits and limitations depending on the context.
 In many cases, the two agree on the preferred model.
 When they diverge, the discrepancy itself provides valuable insights into the trade-offs between model fit and complexity.
 Here we have three models to compare: $\Lambda$CDM, the spatially flat bumblebee model, and the spatially curved bumblebee model.
-The AIC and BIC values for each model are shown in Table \ref{tab:model_comparison} calculated by the best-fit parameters of the joint all four probes.
-The $\Delta\text{IC}$ ($\Delta\text{AIC}$ or $\Delta\text{BIC}$) values are calculated by subtracting the AIC or BIC values of the $\Lambda$CDM model from the corresponding values of the bumblebee models.
-According to Jeffreys's scale \citep{kass1995bayes}, the condition $\Delta\text{IC} < 2$ confirms the statistical compatibility of the two models.
-A range of $2 < \Delta\text{IC} < 6$ suggests mild tension, while $\Delta\text{IC} \geq 10$ implies strong disagreement between the models.
+We calculate $\Delta\text{AIC}$ and $\Delta\text{BIC}$ by subtracting the AIC and BIC values, respectively, of the $\Lambda$CDM model from the corresponding values of the bumblebee models.